Erfan-Shooraj/ifc2b3dm/IFC2GLTFs/readme.md

 After the BimServer setup, a converter folder needs to be created and obj2gltf folder and IfcConvert.exe need to be downloaded and included in the folder.

-Running the script will add another folder for you model which will have the following structure at the end of execution:
+Running the script will add another folder for your model which will have the following structure at the end of conversion:

 --Converter: